 Overthinking May Present Itself In Many Forms.

-The list below is compiled with some of the most common forms overthinking presents itself.
+The list below is compiled with some of the most common forms of overthinking that presents themselves.
 Each list item links to an article to help you with that given obstacle.

-If you require further information, tips and strategies drop it in our search bar or check our categories for more great materials.
+If you require further information, tips and strategies drop them in our search bar or check our categories for more great materials.

 - imposter syndrome